siteknower/crystisAspNet/README.md

    Alternatively, you can manually download CrystisWeb.dll from this repository.

-3. Ensure the following files are in your /bin/ directory on the server:
+Make sure the following files are in your /bin/ directory on the server:

    - `CrystisWeb.dll` (if installed manually)
    - `Newtonsoft.Json.dll`
    - All required `.rpt` files

-3. Configure your `.aspx` page to display reports using `CrystisWeb.dll`.
+Configure your `.aspx` page to display reports using `CrystisWeb.dll`.

 ## Quick Start Example